tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-create.md

 10. You can specify other properties in subsequent tabs, or you can go to **Review + create** and select the **Create** button at the bottom of the page to start your Instance Mix scale set deployment.

 ### [Azure CLI](#tab/cli-1)
+Before using CLI commands with Instance Mix, please be sure you're using the correct CLI version.
+Make sure you're using version `2.66.0` or greater.

 You can use the following basic command to create a scale set using Instance Mix using the following command, which will default to using the `lowestPrice` allocation strategy:

 ```azurecli-interactive